 The Bible presents a consistent picture of how sin and deception are related.
 What’s revealed is that the way we tend to think of deceit is, well, a bit deceived.
 Spiritually speaking, deception is deeper than merely being tricked or lied to.
 In order to be saved, one does not need any particular level of intelligence, philosophical ability, or wisdom (Galatians 3:28; 1 Corinthians 1:20, 26).
 In fact, mankind has an unfortunate habit of using increased knowledge to develop more sophisticated ways to sin.

-Key to understanding spiritual deception is the fact that God will not interfere with man’s free will, and sometimes that means we’ll choose what we want to believe rather than what we should believe, even in the face of the evidence (Luke 16:31).
+Key to understanding spiritual deception is the fact that we often choose what we want to believe rather than what we should believe, even in the face of the evidence (Luke 16:31).
 “Even after Jesus had done all these miraculous signs in their presence, they still would not believe in him” (John 12:37).
 Notice that they would not believe Jesus, despite the miracles.
 Their unbelief was willful.

-Eve is the earliest, clearest example of how spiritual deception really works.
-When the serpent asks her, “Did God really say…,” Eve responds by quoting what God had said (Genesis 3:1–3).
+Eve’s fall into sin is the earliest example of how spiritual deception works.
+When the serpent asks her, “Did God really say . . . ?”
+Eve responds by quoting what God had said, although she added to the command (Genesis 3:1–3).
 She knows what to do and what not to do.
 The serpent then tempts her with what she can gain by eating from the tree (Genesis 3:4–5), and she notices other attractive aspects of the fruit (Genesis 3:6).
-Eve was lied to, and the serpent was cunning (2 Corinthians 11:3), but she ultimately chose to disobey God, even though she could quote the commandment.
+Eve was lied to, and the serpent was cunning (2 Corinthians 11:3), but she ultimately chose to disobey God, even though she knew the commandment.

 God has sent the Savior (John 3:16), He fills the world with signs of Himself (Romans 1:20), He makes Himself available to those who seek Him (Deuteronomy 4:29), and He secures anyone who comes to Him (John 6:37).
-When men reject what is “clearly seen” of God (Romans 1:20), it leads to a downward spiral of “foolish hearts” made dark (verse 21), idolatry (verse 22), and sexual impurity (verse 24).
+When people reject what is “clearly seen” of God (Romans 1:20), it leads to a downward spiral of “foolish hearts” made dark (verse 21), idolatry (verse 23), and sexual impurity (verse 24).
 Finally, mankind “exchanged the truth of God for a lie” (verse 25).
-In other words, the spiritual deception of mankind is the direct result of rejecting truth once held.
+In other words, the spiritual deception of mankind is the direct result of rejecting readily apparent truth.
 The unbeliever has made an exchange—the truth for a lie—and the devil is happy to facilitate the swap by presenting the sinner with a wide array of lies from which to choose.

 Anyone who resists God risks falling into spiritual deception (2 Thessalonians 2:8–10).
 Nature abhors a vacuum, and the void created by the eviction of truth will soon be filled by something less than true.
 Give up the truth, and you’ll believe just about anything.